ros2/ros2_tracing/tracetools/QUALITY_DECLARATION.md

 This includes:

 - tracking and reporting line coverage statistics
+- achieving and maintaining a good branch line coverage (95%)
 - no lines are manually skipped in coverage calculations

 Changes are required to make a best effort to keep or increase coverage before being accepted, but decreases are allowed if properly justified and accepted by reviewers.

 Current coverage statistics can be viewed [on codecov.io](https://codecov.io/gl/ros-tracing/ros2_tracing) or in the [results of the latest `coverage` CI job](https://gitlab.com/ros-tracing/ros2_tracing/pipelines/latest).

+`tracetools` might not reach the 95% goal because it uses `#ifdef` in case LTTng is not installed, but, when using and enabling LTTng, the line coverage is above 95%.

 ### Performance [4.iv]

 `tracetools` does not currently have any performance tests.
+However, since it is simply an interface and does not contain much logic (or actual code), it does not arguably require performance tests.

 ### Linters and Static Analysis [4.v]